What to do when Apple Mail is not working

 6. Remove problematic Mail attachments

-Sometimes, when Mail is not working on a Mac, it can be caused by a dodgy mail attachment.
+Sometimes, Mail does not work on a Mac because of a dodgy email attachment.
 This can be hard to identify unless Mail immediately crashes when you click on a specific email.

-2. Select Mail Attachments from the left sidebar and click Scan.
+- Select Smart Care from the left sidebar and click Scan.

 You know the drill — test your Mail and move on if needed.